 Independence is a simple concept that has important statistical implications with regard to heterogeneity.
 In the simplest terms, if two events are independent then the probability that both events occur is the product of the event probabilities.
 For example, with the two sample Lincoln-Petersen estimator the probability that an animal is detected in both samples is p1p2 and the probability that animal is never detected is (1-p1)(1-p2).
-However, as detailed by Laake et al. (2011), two observers searching and detecting animals independently without cuing each other does not imply that those detections will be statistically independent.
-Any unmodelled (residual) heterogeneity in detection probability induces dependence and thus the assumption of statistical independence no longer holds.
-In particular, the probability of observers either missing certain individual or detecting certain individuals are much greater with residual heterogeneity.
+However, as detailed by Laake et al. (2011), two observers searching and detecting animals independently without cuing each other (e.g., Nichols et al. 2000) does not imply that those detections will be statistically independent.
+Any unmodelled (residual) heterogeneity in detection probability violates the assumption of statistical independence.
+In particular, the probability of observers either missing certain individuals or detecting certain individuals is much greater with residual heterogeneity.

-Here we use a two-sample mark-recapture example which is relevant for capture-recapture (e.g., Lincoln-Petersen), double-observer sighting surveys and double tag loss approaches, to detail how heterogeneity induces dependence and the resultant impacts on abundance estimation.
+Here we use a two-sample mark-recapture example which is relevant for mark-recapture (e.g., Lincoln-Petersen), double-observer sighting surveys and double tag loss approaches, to detail how heterogeneity induces dependence and the resultant impacts on abundance estimation.
 Following standard convention, individuals are given a 1 if they are detected and a 0 if they are not detected.
 There are 2 samples, so each detected individual can have an observation process represented by a pair of values, that is 10, 01, 11 if detected in first but not second, detected in second but not first and detected in both, respectively.
 This structure is typically defined as a capture or encounter history.
 We will denote x10,x01,x11 to be the numbers observed in each capture history and denote as x00 to be the number which are not observed and is what we want to estimate.
 In terms of the notation typically used for Lincoln-Petersen n1=x10+x11, n2=x01+x11, and m2=x11.The sampling can be expressed as contingency table with the first sample (observer) as the rows and the second sample (observer) as the columns with values 0 (missed) or 1 (detected) for the entries (Table 1).

 We simulated data under both homogeneity and heterogeneity scenarios to demonstrate the differences.
 For the homogeneity example, the probability for the first observer (p1) is 0.4 and for the second observer the probability p2 is 0.6 and we held each probability constant for the 1,000 simulated animals.
 For the heterogeneity example, we generated 1,000 normal random variables (ri) with a mean of 0 and standard deviation of 2.
 The capture probability of the ith simulated animal for the first observer is p1=1/1+exp-log.4/.6-ri} and for the second observer p2=1/1+exp-log.6/.4-ri}.
 When ri=0 (the mean value) the probabilities are equal to the homogeneity example.
 Most (95%) of the probabilities ranged from 0.029 to 0.987 for the simulated animals.
+Essentially, the homogeneity scenario assumes that the two observers each have their own inherent detection probabilities that remain constant regardless of the unique properties associated with each animal.
+The heterogeneity scenario assumes that the detection probabilities for each animal are the product of individual observer acuity and the properties affecting detection of each animal (i.e., group size, light level, etc.).